embeddedsensors/bridge-monitoring-source/README.md

 This is the repository for the senior design group section 2 at URI.

 Team members include:

-Dylan Morano \n
+Dylan Morano
-Rebecca Cressman \n
+Rebecca Cressman
-Danny Baima \n
+Danny Baima
-Michael Smith \n
+Michael Smith